scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

    :scale: 20%
    :figclass: bht

-   The GUI to create a new snippet. :label:`elyra-new-snippet`
+   The GUI to create a new snippet via the Elyra-snippet extension for JupyterLab. :label:`elyra-new-snippet`

 To add a new snippet, click on the + in the upper right of the Code Snippets icon (Fig. :ref:`elyra-new-snippet`).
 This will open new GUI (see below) for creating a snippet.
-The Name should be a one word or compound word.
+The value of *Name* should be one word or compound word.
-The Description describes in one or more sentences what the snippet does.
+The value of *Description* describes in one or more sentences what the snippet does.
-The Tags are used to narrow the listing of snippets in the menu.
+The values of the *Tags* field are used to narrow the listing of snippets in the menu.
-The Source is Python.
+The value of the *Source* is the programming language; the value is Python in this example.
-The Code can be entered by selecting code in a notebook cell or copying and pasting from a script file.
+The *Code* can be entered by selecting code in a notebook cell or copying and pasting from a script file.

 colabcctbxsnips